tylerthecoder/TylerCraft/DEVLOG.md

+# 05_27_25

+I reworked the entity serialiaztion yesterday and I'm so happy with it now.
+Now I'm working on adding the fireballs back.
+They are working but they don't destory anything yet, I need to make them destroy blocks and hurt players.

+What happens if you die?
+Maybe you just teleport back to the spawn.

 # 05_26_25

 I made the UI yesterday and it is coming along.
 I need to figure out what to do next.
 I think making the belt work seems good.